top of page

 PRE-ECLAMPSIA

-This is a condition that exists only during pregnancy and is generally linked to gestational hypertension, protein in the urine, and increased swelling.
-The only cure is delivery of the fetus.
-The severity of the condition can be wide ranging.
-Treatment will vary based on the gestational age of the fetus and severity of the pre-eclampsia.
-In some cases, all that may be needed is bed rest and an increase in fluid intake.
-In other cases, an immediate delivery may be required.
 If not treated, pre-eclampsia can lead to eclampsia, renal failure, or death to the carrier.
 Risks to the fetus included diminished oxygen and food supply from the placenta, often resulting in low birth weight.
-While this condition can happen to any pregnant woman, it tends to effect women who are under twenty, over forty, have a body mass index (BMI) of thirty or higher, or who are carrying multiples more frequently.
-This condition is expected to appear in roughly five to eight percent of all pregnancies.
+While this condition can happen to any pregnant woman, it tends to affect women who are under 20, over 40, have a body mass index (BMI) of 30 or higher, or who are carrying multiples more frequently.
+This condition is expected to appear in roughly 5% to 8% of all pregnancies.

 ECLAMPSIA

 Eclampsia has many of the same markers as pre-eclampsia and is generally recognized as the same disorder.
 However, eclampsia is the more serious of the two conditions.
-While many of the risks to person who is pregnant and baby remain the same, eclampsia also carries the risk of seizures.
+While many of the risks to the person who is pregnant and baby remain the same, eclampsia also carries the risk of seizures.
 When someone is diagnosed with eclampsia, it is best to deliver all babies as soon as possible, regardless of gestational age.
-Generally the baby will be delivered via cesarean section once the surrogate’s medical condition has been stabilized.
+Generally the baby will be delivered via Cesarean section once the surrogate’s medical condition has been stabilized.

 HELLP SYNDROME